hoonbiolab/hoonbiolab.github.io/_posts/2021-06-24-JY_birthday.md

 We are so happy that you are one of lab members!!
 We love you <3.

-To get to know about heesuk, click [here](https://hoonbiolab.github.io/people/jy_ko/) and find out.
+To get to know about Junyong, click [here](https://hoonbiolab.github.io/people/jy_ko/) and find out.

 <i class="fa fa-question-circle"></i> For questions regarding available training opportunities, please \[contact Hoon]({{ site.url }}/about).